JamesGreenaway/craftcms/README.md

 `echo 'address=/.test/127.0.0.1' >> $(brew — prefix)/etc/dnsmasq.conf`

-*Start Dnsmasq as a service so it automatically starts at login (MacOS only)*
+*Start Dnsmasq as a service so it automatically starts at login (macOS only)*

 `sudo brew services start dnsmasq`